Parable of the Mustard Seed

 What is the treasure that brings forth things old and new?
 It is the truth of God's word in both the Old and New Testaments.
 When a householder brings out some of his treasures he does not simply show them to his children, but distributes it to them.
 Christ put the responsibility on his disciples to teach about the treasures of the kingdom to others.

-One final thought regarding this mustard seed parable.
+One final thought about this mustard seed parable.
 Do not waste time debating whether the plant produces a bush or a tree.
 In arguing such things, people miss the entire meaning of the teaching.

 The Parables of Jesus